 DHFA first impressions of the Fiiish Black Minnow are very positive and this will be a lure I will take anywhere.
 For sneaking around chucking into swims with unseen weed and snags it is as safe as any lure.
 The sexy action and very natural appearance make it a clear water lure that I can have confidence in.
 I'm really looking forward to June 16th to throw this into my favourite snaggy/weedy weirpools.
 It is expensive for a soft lure but I am hoping that the weedless design also means that I will not lose too many in snags.

 After a few sessions with the 120 and 90mm Black Minnows I am even more enthusiastic about these lures.
 Pike really like the 120 and I've had a big perch bite a lump out of it right in front of me.
-The Black Minnow 90 gets bites but I've only actually hooked up to one small perch from 4-5 takes so the hooking really isn't very good.
-This came from a park lake here in Oxford and is the only fish I've ever caught from there.
+The Black Minnow 90 is now my #1 go-to perch lure.
+I've had hundreds of perch up to 3lb 2 on the khaki model.
+If I'm fishing a swim where I don't know what snags/fish are in there its the first lure to go on as its unlikely to snag up and I have the utmost confidence that, if a perch is there, it will take the lure.

 |Perch to the 90mm Fiiish black minnow.|